us0p/interview_preparation/management/planning.md

 - [Distributed systems ideas](https://github.com/roma-glushko/awesome-distributed-system-projects)
 - AICommitMessage: Provide code changes to the LLM and let it create the commit message.
-- TradingBot: A bot that performs simple trading operations on ebinex
+- TradingBot: A bot that performs simple trading operations on ebinex.
-- MTP implementation
+- MTP implementation.
+- Simple VIM clone.

 ## English topics
 - Expressions.